Fixed exchange rates – What are fixed exchange rates?

 Fixed exchange rates and currency unions

 In some cases, countries can be part of an informal currency union whereby multiple countries share a single currency.
 Individual nations issue their own coins and banknotes, which are pegged at par value – and are therefore exchangeable with – the main currency.

-For example, Gibraltar, Jersey, and Guernsey are part of a currency union with the British pound sterling.
+For example, Gibraltar, Jersey, and Guernsey are part of a currency union with the UK.
 This means that Gibraltar pounds, Jersey pounds, and Guernsey pounds are fixed to – and are exchangeable with – the British pound.

 However, while the British pound can be used interchangeably with local currencies, the Gibraltar pound, the Jersey pound, and the Guernsey pound are not legal tender on the British mainland.

 Pros and cons of fixed exchange rates